 Don’t underestimate Japanese tofu

-We know that tofu doesn’t have the widespread appeal of other Japanese foods, but don’t overlook it.
-Just like other Japanese foods, there are master tofu makers that take their craft seriously.
+We know that Japanese tofu doesn’t have the widespread appeal of other foods, but don’t overlook it.
+Just like with other crafts and foods, there are master Japanese tofu makers that take their craft seriously.
 They spend their lives perfecting their skills and you can taste the dedication in the final product.

 So, whether you go to specialized tofu restaurant or just stop by a tofu shop, you’ve got to try fresh Japanese tofu.